6 Things To Consider When Using Open Source Data

 Strategies to help

-Simplifying the access to and implementation of open source data through a reliable OSINT platform lowers the risk of ethical errors.
-Sophisticated investigation tools can make it possible to target only the most relevant data, whilst also providing tools that allow auditors and regulators to understand why that specific data was utilised.
+Simplifying access to open source data through a reliable OSINT platform lowers the risk of ethical trangressions.
+Sophisticated investigation tools can make it possible to target only the most relevant data, whilst also providing tools that allow auditors and regulators to understand why that specific data was accessed.

 The scope and sensitivity of open source data means that it requires careful handling to produce actionable insights.
-At Blackdot we’ve pioneered technology that allows you to do just that.
+At Blackdot we’ve pioneered technology that allows investigators to do this.

-Our software, Videris, allows dedicated investigation teams to collect and analyse relevant data quickly and accurately – generating valuable insights and enabling informed decision making.
-Videris works to ensure effective open source data usage by leveraging a range of core features —
+Our platform, Videris, helps investigation teams to collect and analyse relevant data quickly and accurately – generating valuable insights and enabling informed decision-making.
+With Videris, investigators can ensure effective open source data usage by leveraging a range of core features:

 • Multi-source searches